 If you’re trying to celebrate the holidays on a budget, it’s understandable why Black Friday may seem like a worthwhile way to spend your time.
 You sacrifice a few hours, maybe wait in a few lines, and save a ton of money on that new entertainment system you’ve been waiting to buy.

 There is one catch to the day after Thanksgiving sales.
-The biggest secret of Black Friday is that it really isn’t worth it.
+The biggest secret of Black Friday is that it really isn’t the best time to buy.
 There are better and easier ways for you to save on your holiday shopping, ways that don’t involve you having to get up at 2:00 in the morning to stand in a long line.

 Why Is It Called “Black” Friday?

 Black Friday originally got its name due to the immense amount of traffic that occurred the day after Thanksgiving.
-Another take on the name origin is that Black Friday is the day when many retail outlets would first see significant profits; some operated at a loss throughout the rest of the year (in the red, so to speak), and finally moved “into the black” starting the day after Thanksgiving.
+Another take on the history of Black Friday is that it was the day when many retail outlets would first see significant profits; some operated at a loss throughout the rest of the year (in the red, so to speak), and finally moved “into the black” starting the day after Thanksgiving.
 This isn’t entirely accurate — while some retail stores do depend on Christmas season sales, most stores operate on a profit during every quarter, without a problem.

-Does Black Friday Have The Best Deals?
+So, is Black Friday the Best Time to Buy?
 It All Depends

 So what about those Black Friday deals?
 Why would stores put on such insane markdowns if it wasn’t going to end up generating a major profit?
 The fact is that retailers are in fierce competition for your money.
 If one store decides to open early, the others will quickly follow suit.
 The amazing deals — like $88 flat-screen TVs, for instance — are usually one-off models, sometimes stripped of certain features or add-ons.
 It may seem like a great bargain at the time, but when it comes to big purchases like electronics or furniture, you have to gauge the worth over the long term.
 It’s usually wiser to spend a lot upfront to get something that will last.